saicumbulam/System-Design/ddis/batch-processing.md

 **materialization disadvantages**

-* The process of writing out the intermediate state to files is called materialisation.
+* The process of writing out the intermediate state to files is called materialization.

-  MapReduce's approach of fully materialising state has some downsides compared to Unix pipes:
+  MapReduce's approach of fully materializing state has some downsides compared to Unix pipes:

   * A MapReduce job can only start when all tasks in the preceding jobs have completed.
   * Mappers are often redundant: they just read back the same file that was just written by a reducer.